-Investing can seem overwhelming when you're a beginner.
-If you're just getting started, there are some fundamental concepts you might not know.
-While you certainly don't need to be a finance expert to begin investing, it helps if you are familiar with those basic terms.
+Investing can seem overwhelming when you’re a beginner, and rookie investors can make mistakes.
+If you’re just getting started, there are some fundamental concepts you might not know.
+While you certainly don’t need to be a finance expert to begin investing, it helps if you are familiar with those basic terms.

 The following 25 questions and answers amount to a beginner’s guide to investing, along with some additional background information to help you learn how to invest.
 Don’t be embarrassed if you don’t know the answers to these questions — even professional investors didn’t know the answers at some point.
 Rather, read through the answers and get informed about how to invest.

 Click through for answers to some of the most common investing questions so that you can finally start investing like a pro.

 A share of stock represents ownership of a company.
 When you buy 100 shares of Facebook, for example, you are actually a part-owner of the company.
 Facebook has more than 2.8 billion shares of outstanding stock, so your 100 shares represent an almost immeasurably small percentage of the company.
 But you’re still an owner, participating in the fortunes of Facebook along with millions of other owners.